docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 The body property of the received message object contains the received data.
 The function can return any type.
 See :ref:`handling-unsolicited-messages`.

-NOTE: This function is not applied to a message that is received in response to a message sent from this application.
+.. note:: This function is not applied to a message that is received in response to a message sent from this application.
 Response messages are processed by the onResult, onReceived, or onError callbacks associated with the sent message.

 .. _bridgetalk-class-functions: